reasoning/zero/README.md

 add_link_options(-nodefaultlibs -lc)
 ```

-You will also need to define `HERO_USING_STD` in `main.cpp` before and other includes, or in `hero/hero.h`, or as an environment variable so that the exports are disabled.
+You will also need to define `HERO_USING_STD` in `main.cpp` before other includes, or in `hero/hero.h`, or as an environment variable so that the exports are disabled.

 If you enable the default libs but don't define `HERO_USING_STD` this result in duplicate definitions for new/delete and std::bad_alloc etc from `hero/library.h`.